flutter/website/src/docs/get-started/web.md

 which need to be served together.

-You can also include `--web-renderer html`  or `--web-renderer canvaskit` to select between the HTML or CanvasKit renderers, respsectively.
+You can also include `--web-renderer html`  or `--web-renderer canvaskit` to select between the HTML or CanvasKit renderers, respectively.
 For more information, see [Web renderers][].

 For more information, see